Chair of Judges

 Huw has worked in the Hunter Valley, Margaret River, Coonawarra, California, Languedoc/Roussillon, Burgundy and Hawkes Bay.

-Having studied food science and microbiology as a young student, Kyle began his working life in the dairy industry, involved in microbiology and sensory evaluation.
-Kyle has always been passionate about wine, but his interest in the wine industry began in earnest while living in London (England).
-During his time based in London he was able to travel extensively and had the pleasure of visiting some of the world's great wine regions and developing his palate with exposure to a diverse range of wines.
-After two vintages in Bordeaux (France), and further winemaking study, Kyle returned to his homeland of New Zealand to marry his love of old world wines and techniques, with the freedoms and innovation of the New World.
+Having studied food science, Kyle began his working life in the dairy industry, involved in microbiology and sensory evaluation.
+Kyle has always been passionate about wine, but his interest in the wine industry began in earnest while living in London and working in France.
+After two vintages in Bordeaux, a vintage in Tuscany, and further winemaking study, Kyle returned to his homeland of New Zealand.

-Having worked with a number of renowned Marlborough wineries, Kyle was excited by the opportunity to join Saint Clair at the beginning of 2006.
-It was an exciting time for Saint Clair, and Kyle was able to be involved in the design and building of Saint Clair’s new state-of-the-art winery, which opened in March 2006.
-Kyle has enjoyed being part of the winemaking team that has received such consistent recognition of its winemaking success through numerous medals, awards and trophies.
+Having worked with a number of renowned Marlborough wineries, Kyle was excited by the opportunity to join Saint Clair at the beginning of 2006 – when the new state-of-the-art winery was being built.
+Kyle appreciates being part of a winemaking team that has received such consistent recognition of its winemaking success through numerous medals, awards and trophies, both internationally and domestically.

-Since joining Saint Clair, Kyle has been able to further his international wine experience with time working in a winery in Tuscany.
-He also enjoys being involved with judging at various New Zealand wine shows and serving on the tasting panel tasked with judging New Zealand wines for export certification.
+Kyle also enjoys being involved with judging at various New Zealand wine shows and serving on the tasting panel for New Zealand Wines Export Certification.

 Kyle says “winemaking is my dream job.
-It is genuinely a pleasure to come to work each day.
-I love the opportunity I have to work with some of the most exciting grapes in the world, and a multitude of varieties.
-I am able to combine my love of old-world wines and techniques, with the freedom, innovation and cutting edge technology that winemaking in New Zealand gives me”.
+I love having the opportunity to work with some of the most exciting grapes in the world, and a multitude of varieties.
+I am able to combine my knowledge of old world techniques, with the freedom, innovation and cutting-edge technology that winemaking in New Zealand gives me”.

 Having developed his skill and knowledge across all of Villa Maria's wines, Davids talent was once again recognised and he was promoted to the position of Auckland Winemaker in 2007 then to Senior Auckland Winemaker in 2015.